The style secrets of “Breaking Bad” and “Better Call Saul” told by their costume designer - Reel

 6. The Saul Goodman style: between the peacocks of Pitti Uomo and the Pompadour

-We discover the character of Saul Goodman played by Bob Odenkirk from “Breaking Bad”: he is a lawyer who works with the drug cartel, and in particular with the two antiheroes mentioned above, Walter White and Jesse Pinkman.
-Impossible to miss Saul Goodman's outfits: they are sartorially inspired.
-They are also readily eccentric and brightly colored.
+We discover the character of Saul Goodman played by Bob Odenkirk in "Breaking Bad": he is a lawyer who works with the drug cartel, and in particular with the two antiheroes mentioned above, Walter White and Jesse Pinkman.
+It is impossible to miss Saul Goodman's outfits: they are sartorially inspired.
+They are also willingly eccentric and brightly colored.

 Saul Goodman's on-screen partner is played by Rhea Seehorn.
 Kim Wexler, that's her name, is also a lawyer and Jennifer Bryan has left nothing to chance when it comes to the young woman's style.
-She is particularly keen to evoke this character - there will be others, you will see later, who mean a lot to her.
-One thing is certain: in “Better Call Saul,” clothing always tells a story.
+She is particularly keen to evoke this character - there will be others, as you will see later, who mean a lot to her.
+One thing is certain: in "Better Call Saul", clothing always tells a story.

 8. The Gustavo Fring style and the parallel with Saul Goodman

-I often get requests about Saul Goodman's clothes, but not as much for Giancarlo's character.
-In reality, these two characters are as important as each other.
-I think the difference is that viewers recognize Gus from “Breaking Bad”: he’s always been like that.
-He has always been picky, dressed in a sartorial register .
-It's natural for him: it's part of his facade.
+I often get asked about Saul Goodman's clothes, but not as much about Giancarlo's character.
+In reality, both characters are equally important.
+I think the difference is that viewers recognize the Gus from "Breaking Bad": he's always been like that.
+He's always been picky, dressed in a sartorial style .
+It's natural for him; it's part of his façade.

 10. Howard Hamlin, Gus Fring and Saul Goodman: The Three Musketeers of Style

-Through her work on the costumes for “Better Call Saul”, Jennifer Bryan offers us several visions of style.
+Through her work on the costumes for "Better Call Saul," Jennifer Bryan offers us several visions of style.
 If the series considers clothing as an essential part of the story , three characters stand out in particular.
 Jennifer Bryan explains.

 11. Inspirations and influences: from Chanel to Bob Mackie